 Sun Peaks skiing and snowboarding at Canada’s second largest ski resort is considered to be the best Sun Peaks winter activity by most visitors.
 But there are also many other Sun Peaks winter activities for skiers and non-skiers to enjoy there, as well as free or low-cost activities.

 There may not be the extreme cliffs and steeps that some other nearby resorts offer, but there is a maximum 882 meter/2,894 feet of vertical, two alpine bowls, 17 gladed areas and a cool 10 acre terrain park for skiers and boarders.

-3 high speed quads, 2 regular quads, 1 triple and 6 surface lifts can easily get up to 12,000 riders/hour up one of the three mountains, where you quite often will have some runs to yourself.
-December 2018 should also include the introduction of the newest quad lift, currently referred to as the Orient, and the Sun Peaks 2019/20 expansion plan includes the removal of the 40 year-old Crystal chair and installation of a new chair which will now end at the Top of the World.
+4 high speed quads, 2 regular quads, 1 triple and 6 surface lifts can easily get up to 12,000 riders/hour up one of the three mountains, where you quite often will have some runs to yourself.
+December 2018 included the introduction of the newest quad lift, currently referred to as the Orient, and the Sun Peaks 2019/20 expansion plan includes the removal of the 40 year-old Crystal chair and installation of a new chair which will now end at the Top of the World.

 Click here for Best Sun Peaks ski equipment rental options.